rugtres/programming4biologists/getting-started.md

 1. Download the msys2 installer from https://www.msys2.org.
 2. Run the installer.
 Keep the default installation folder (`C:\msys64`).
 3. Download [this ![zip](img/zip.png) zip](https://github.com/HHildenbrandt/uwp_vscode_setup/archive/refs/heads/master.zip) and extract the folder to the Desktop.
 4. Run `setup_C.bat`.
-Accept all default choices and ignore warnings.
+Accept all default choices and ignore warnings. (you may need to run this as administrator to make it work)

 #### Launch Visual Studio Code